huggingface/blog/stable_diffusion.md

 The encoder compresses an image representation into a lower resolution image representation and the decoder decodes the lower resolution image representation back to the original higher resolution image representation that is supposedly less noisy.
 More specifically, the U-Net output predicts the noise residual which can be used to compute the predicted denoised image representation.

-To prevent the U-Net from loosing important information while downsampling, short-cut connections are usually added between the downsampling ResNets of the encoder to the upsampling ResNets of the decoder.
+To prevent the U-Net from losing important information while downsampling, short-cut connections are usually added between the downsampling ResNets of the encoder to the upsampling ResNets of the decoder.
-Additionally, the stable diffusion U-Net is able to condition it's output on text-embeddings via cross-attention layers.
-The cross-attention layers are added to both the encodre and decoder part of the U-Net usually between ResNet blocks.
+Additionally, the stable diffusion U-Net is able to condition its output on text-embeddings via cross-attention layers.
+The cross-attention layers are added to both the encoder and decoder part of the U-Net usually between ResNet blocks.

 **3. The Text-encoder**